swiftlang/swift-package-collection-generator/Sources/PackageCollectionModel/README.md

 #### Other requirements

 * A package collection can list a maximum of 50 packages.
-* Package versions must be sorted in descending order.
 * Package versions must include at most two major versions and up to three minor version per major version.
 * The package collection JSON file must not exceed 100KB in size.